 Rotherham United dealt triple injury blow ahead of trips to Sheffield United and Luton Town

+Rotherham United are dealt triple injury blow ahead of visits to Sheffield United and Luton Town

 Rotherham United lost Conor Washington, Georgie Kelly and defender Grant Hall to injury in their 2-1 home defeat to Norwich City on Saturday afternoon.